LQ67-67/Music-Management-System/README.md

 - Login verifies username and password, and error message is prompted when failed.
 - New users can be registered (default role 'USER').
 - After successful login, enter different homepages according to your role.
-- Current account information is stored in the session and can be accessed globally.
 ---
 #### Admin:
 - account: 'admin'